April 6, 2015

 Keller Easterling on Hacking the Operating System of Our Cities

-Author and theoretician Keller Easterling discusses how architects and urbanists might reclaim their influence on the built environment.
+Author and theoretician Keller Easterling discusses how architects and urbanists might hack the operating system of our cities.

 Dubai Internet City, 2012, where the Free Trade Zone, or simply Zone, begins to call itself a “city.”